-Redesigning workforce and reentry systems around household stability.
+Redesigning workforce architecture around household stability.

 Built for workforce boards, employers, funders, corrections leaders, and policymakers ready to measure what matters.

 Stop Calling It Reentry.
-It's Reinvention.
+It's Reinvention:

 A New Blueprint for Prosperity After Prison